Patika-Todeb-Java-Spring-Bootcamp/patika-todeb-javaspringbootcamp-teorik-odevler-gulbalasalamov/README.md

 # Patika-TODEB Java Spring Bootcamp Weekly Homeworks

+This repository is dedicated to share answers for the theorytical concepts questions asked in bootcamp assignments.

+The repository is updated weekly.

+For project implementation, please see: https://github.com/Patika-Todeb-Java-Spring-Bootcamp/patika-todeb-javaspringbootcamp-proje-odevleri-gulbalasalamov/blob/master/README.md

 Each file includes answers for the questions given in each homeworks.

 - [HW2](https://github.com/Patika-Todeb-Java-Spring-Bootcamp/patika-todeb-javaspringbootcamp-teorik-odevler-gulbalasalamov/blob/main/HW2.md)